Boston Red Sox vs New York Yankees - August 03, 2019 Recap

 ''Everybody's frustrated,'' reigning AL MVP Mookie Betts said. ''Not every year is going to be like last year.
 We have to just figure out a way.''

-LeMahieu homered on Sale's fifth pitch and hit a three-run drive for his career-best 17th and a 7-1 advantage.
+DJ LeMahieu homered twice in the day game and Gleyber Torres twice at night as New York moved a season-high 32 games over .500 at 71-39 and improved to 4-0-1 in doubleheaders this year with its first twinbill sweep of the Red Sox since August 2006.

+Domingo German (14-2) won the day game and the Yankees then improved to 9-0 when using Chad Green as an opener, beating the Red Sox for the 10th time in 14 meetings.

-The Yankees sustained yet another injury when Edwin Encarnacion broke his right wrist when hit by a pitch from Josh Smith in the eighth.
+New York slugger Edwin Encarnacion broke his right wrist when hit by a pitch from Josh Smith in the eighth inning of the opener and estimated he will miss three-to-five weeks.
+Outfielder Aaron Hicks hurt his elbow on a sixth-inning throw in the second game and is to have an MRI on Sunday.

+Sale and Cora were ejected during a seven-run fourth inning by Estabrook, livid over his strike zone.
+Sale nearly hit Urshela with his 1-2 pitch and wound up giving up hits to six of his next seven batters, including LeMahieu's second home run of the game.

 New York took a 2-1 lead on four singles, the last by No. 8 hitter Breyvic Valera .
 Cora, not pitching coach Dana LeVangie, went to the mound with the intent of getting tossed by Estabrook.